Business court: History of business and commercial court creation and development

-International business and commercial courts
+Business courts by country

-Business and Commercial courts exist internationally as well.
-Commercial courts outside the United States may have broader or narrower jurisdiction than state trial level business and commercial courts within the United States, for example patent or admiralty jurisdiction; and jurisdiction may vary between countries.
-Examples exist in England and Wales, Toronto, Montreal, Quebec, and Alberta, Canada, Ireland, Scotland, Denmark, Hong Kong, Belgium, Bermuda, Queensland and Victoria (Commercial Court), Australia, New Zealand (Commercial Panel), Northern Ireland, Spain, in France (where the commercial courts are not divisions of other civil courts, but are autonomous), Switzerland, Austria, Tanzania, Rwanda, Lesotho, South Africa, the British Virgin Islands, St. Lucia, Cayman Islands, Guyana, India, Japan, Malaysia, Thailand, Kenya, Malawi, Saudi Arabia, and Croatia.
+There are business and commercial courts in numerous countries.
+Each court's business or commercial subject matter jurisdiction may have broad or narrow focus, for example a court that solely has patent or admiralty jurisdiction vs. a court that may adjudicate a broad range of commercial case types.
+Jurisdiction may vary between countries.
+For example, business and commercial courts exist in the following countries or regions: England and Wales, United States, Toronto, Montreal, Quebec, and Alberta, Canada, Ireland, Scotland, Denmark, Hong Kong, Belgium, Bermuda, Queensland and Victoria (Commercial Court), Australia, New Zealand (Commercial Panel), Northern Ireland, Spain, in France (where the commercial courts are not divisions of other civil courts, but are autonomous), Switzerland, Austria, Tanzania, Rwanda, Lesotho, South Africa, the British Virgin Islands, St. Lucia, Cayman Islands, Guyana, India, Japan, Malaysia, Thailand, Kenya, Malawi, Saudi Arabia, and Croatia.

-Use of the term "international commercial court" can also mean a forum for adjudicating disputes between parties from different nations, and not as a means to reference commercial courts in a country other than the United States.
-New English language commercial courts have been created in Paris, Frankfurt, the Netherlands, Stuttgart and Mannheim, Germany, Singapore, Abu Dhabi, Qatar, and Dubai (the DIFC Courts), Kazakhstan (Astana International Financial Center), and Bahrain.
-This reflects the growth in international commercial courts designed to hear disputes among parties from different nations.
-Some international commercial courts include foreign judges with commercial court experience on their bench, for example, former Delaware vice chancellor and Supreme Court justice Carolyn Berger serving on Singapore's International Commercial Court.